pallgeuer/pepper_camera/README.md

 Configuration
 -------------
-There are many ROS parameters that govern what the ROS node does, e.g. what topics it publishes the images on and in what format, whether it records videos (MJPEG/x264) or jpegs (multifile) to disk in parallel, etc. The best place to see the latest list of ROS parameters is in `pepper_camera.cpp` in the definition of the `reset()` function.
+There are many ROS parameters that govern what the ROS node does, e.g. what topics it publishes the images on and in what format, whether it records videos (MJPEG/x264) or jpegs (multifile) to disk in parallel, etc. The best place to see the latest list of ROS parameters is in `src/pepper_camera.cpp` in the definition of the `reset()` function.
 They are documented there in comments.
 All ROS parameters starting with `cmd_` are only relevant if `cmd_enabled` is `true`, i.e. only if auto-launching is enabled.
 Here is an example of setting a ROS parameter on the command line so that the node opens a preview window of the data it is receiving:
 ```sh
 rosparam set /pepper_camera_top/preview true
 ```